Accreditation

 • No institution in the U.S. is required to seek accreditation, but because of the recognized benefits of the process, including student eligibility for Title IV and other federal and state funds, most eligible institutions have sought to become accredited.

-Several of the college's programs are also accredited by program-specific accrediting bodies:
+The programs listed below are also accredited by programmatic accrediting organizations:

-• The Dental Hygiene program is accredited by the American Dental Association, Commission on Dental Accreditation.1
+• The Dental Hygiene program is accredited by the Commission on Dental Accreditation., American Dental Association.1

 • The Medical Assistant certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs.